billmei/every-proximity-chat-app/README.md

 - [Tivoli Cloud VR](https://tivolicloud.com/): Open-source inclusive metaverse
 - [Vircadia](https://vircadia.com): Open-source 3D VR interface and server
 - [Vivecraft](http://www.vivecraft.org/): Turn Minecraft into a VR experience
-- [VRChat](https://vrchat.com/): An endless collection of social VR experiences, powered by creators.
-Also works without a headset on Windows.
+- [VRChat](https://vrchat.com/): Social VR experiences, powered by creators; also works without a headset on Windows

 ## Not working

 These apps cannot currently be used because they are not open for signups, are broken, 404, or slow.
 They may have worked at some point in the past and are included here for completeness.

+- [Bramble](https://www.bramble.live/) Proximity chat app made by [Artery](https://artery.is/).
+Currently on early access waitlist.
 - [Here](https://here.fm)
 - [Huddle](https://meet.huddlehq.io/)
 - [Jel](https://jel.app): Live collaboration tool